RIPE-NCC/ripe-atlas-tools/PACKAGING.md

 Daniel is enthusiastic, but totally new at this.
 If you're an experienced Gentoo dev, or if you have access to the Portage tree, please get in touch.
+So far, we have [a working overlay](https://github.com/danielquinn/ripe-atlas-overlay), but this still requires input from some talented Gentoo devs.

 ## Other Platforms